ihatetn931/StationeersBepinExModLoader/README.md

 ## Plans
 1: Make it so the list in the WorkShop menu also sets the load order for mods.

-2: If mod is disable in the Workshop menu the Modloader will not load it.

-3: I might add where you can set each mod if it will load with stationeersmods or not so you can pick and choose which mod StationeersMods load and which mods my ModLoader will load
+2: I might add where you can set each mod if it will load with stationeersmods or not so you can pick and choose which mod StationeersMods load and which mods my ModLoader will load